Bibury Animation Studios: History

 Bibury Animation Studios was founded on May 1, 2017 by Motoki "Tensho" Tanaka, an animation director and director of Kin-iro Mosaic, the Grisaia series, and Rewrite, both for the animation component of the visual novel while working for White Fox and later for the anime by 8-Bit.
 For the first two years of the company's existence, the studio worked solely as a sub-contracting studio, providing mostly in-between and 2nd key animation services.
 In 2019, the studio produced its first major work, Grisaia: Phantom Trigger the Animation, directed by studio founder Tensho (who directed previous installments of the series), and in the same year, its first television series, Azur Lane: The Animation.

 It has a sister studio, Bibury Animation CG, which provides 3DCG animation and designs as an outsourcing company for other studios, including Bibury itself.
-It has another studio, bakuga animation company, founded in April 1, 2025 and located in Osaka in which it specializes digital animation.
+It also has another studio, bakuga animation company, founded in April 1, 2025 and located in Osaka, specializing in digital animation.

+On February 3, 2026, the studio's founder Tensho announced on X the establishment of background art studio, Scenic Art Studio, which focuses on high quality of backgrounds.